Probing the equation of state of neutron stars with captured primordial black holes: Conclusions

 \section{Conclusions}

-The idea of using GWs emitted from planet mass PBHs inspiralling inside NSs to directly probe the interior of NSs for understanding NS EoS, NS population, the internal NS structure, nuclear physics and underlying physics in quantum chromodynamics, is very interesting and a solid proof of concept needs to be explored.
-We numerically solve the Einstein equations with the EoS of the NS, and we find that the transitions from the inner crust to the core are at $\{11.5,10.8,10.9\}$ km for the EoS models BSk21, BSk26, and QHC21AT, respectively.
-By providing the interior metric of NSs and including the effects of the dynamical friction, accretion, and quadrupole-octupole GW reaction, we generate the most accurate GW templates for PBHs inspiralling inside NSs.
-As PBHs inspiral toward to the NS core, unlike an almost constant GW frequency expected from Newtonian gravity, the GW frequency increases to a maximum and then decreases to a constant.
-The frequency reaches the maximum at $\{8.21, 7.96, 8.90\}$ km for the EoS models BSk21, BSk26, and QHC21AT, respectively.
-Furthermore, the GW frequency follows the same $f_\text{GW}(r)$ trajectory for PBHs with different masses because PBHs follow a geodesic path during each revolution under the adiabatic approximation and the effect of the external force is extremely weak for a single revolution.
-The behaviours of the time dependence and distance dependence of the GW frequency are much different from the binary system in the inspiral phase.
-Because we have the metric solution inside the NS, we can use the behavior of the frequency to understand the internal NS structure and nuclear matter in the crust and core of NSs.
+The concept of using GWs emitted from planet-mass PBHs inspiraling inside NSs to directly probe the interior of NSs for insights into NS EOSs, NS population, internal NS structure, nuclear physics, and the fundamental principles of QCD is quite intriguing.
+A robust proof of concept needs to be developed.
+We numerically solve the Einstein equations using the EOS of NSs, and we find that the transitions from the inner crust to the core occur at $\{11.5,10.8,10.9\}$ km for the EOS models BSk21, BSk26, and QHC21AT, respectively.
+By providing the interior metric of NSs and incorporating the effects of dynamical friction, accretion, and quadrupole-octupole GW reactions, we generate the most accurate GW templates for PBHs inspiraling inside NSs.
+As PBHs inspiral toward the NS core, unlike the nearly constant GW frequency anticipated from Newtonian gravity, the GW frequency initially increases to a maximum before decreasing to a constant value.
+The frequency peaks at $\{8.21, 7.96, 8.90\}$ km for the EOS models BSk21, BSk26, and QHC21AT, respectively.
+Furthermore, the GW frequency adheres to the same $f_\text{GW}(r)$ trajectory for PBHs with different masses because PBHs follow a geodesic path during each revolution under the adiabatic approximation, and the influence of external forces is extremely weak for a single revolution.
+The behaviors of the time dependence and distance dependence of the GW frequency differ significantly from those in a binary system during the inspiral phase.
+With the metric solution established within the NS, we can leverage the frequency behavior to gain insights into the internal NS structure and the nuclear matter present in the crust and core of NSs.

 Near the NS surface, the amplitudes of GWs decrease as $r^{-1}$.
-Deep inside the NS, the amplitudes of GWs increase as $\sqrt{r}$ because of the accretion of PBHs.
-We also use the faithfulness between GWs from PBHs with masses $\left\{10^{-3},10^{-4},10^{-5},10^{-6}\right\}\ M_\odot$ captured by NSs described by EoS models BSk21, BSk26 and QHC21AT to distinguish different EoS models.
-GWs generated from the event where a PBH is captured by a NS and fall into it can distinguish different EoS models, such as BSk21, BSk26 and QHC21AT.
+Deep inside the NS, the amplitudes of GWs increase as $\sqrt{r}$ due to the accretion of PBHs.
+We also use the faithfulness between GWs from PBHs with masses $\left\{10^{-3},10^{-4},10^{-5},10^{-6}\right\}\ M_\odot$ captured by NSs, as described by EOS models BSk21, BSk26, and QHC21AT, to distinguish different EOS models.
+GWs generated from the hypothetical event where a PBH is captured by an NS and falls into it can distinguish different EOS models, such as BSk21, BSk26, and QHC21AT.